ophastings/BirthLottery/README.md

 2. Open `BirthLottery.Rproj`
 3. Run `code/1_master_analysis.R`

 This is the single entry point for the full analysis and all robustness checks.
-By default it runs all five countries; change the `countries` vector near the top of the script to run a single country for testing (e.g. `countries <- c("AUSTRALIA")`).
+By default it runs all five countries.

 **Note:** The full analysis is computationally intensive.
-With all five countries and default CV settings (`n_repeats = 3`, `folds_per_rep = 5`), expect several hours on a modern multi-core machine.
+With all five countries and the CV settings used (`n_repeats = 3`, `folds_per_rep = 5`), it took about two hours to complete the full analyses.
 The script parallelizes automatically using all available cores minus one.

 ---